cedx/biscuits.dart/doc/usage/api.md

 ```

 !!! info
-    The value is deserialized using the [`JsonCodec.decode`](https://api.dartlang.org/stable/dart-convert/JsonCodec/decode.html) method.
+    The value is deserialized using the [`jsonDecode`](https://api.dart.dev/stable/dart-convert/jsonDecode.html) function.

 Returns a `null` reference or the given default value if the key is not found.